jakenater99/dafny-proof/docs/DafnyRef/UserGuide.md

 The dafny tool performs several tasks:

-- Checking the form of the text in a `.dfy` file.
+- Checking the form of the text in a `.dfyp` file.
 This step is always performed, unless the tool is simply asked for help information or version number.
 - Running the verification engine to check all implicit and explicit specifications.
 This step is performed by default, but can be skipped by using the `-noVerify` or `-dafnyVerify:0` option